 Your portfolio may consist of any combination of the following:

 - Drawing - Drawing is a way in which visual artists communicate, whether they be fine artists or designers.
 Your ability to draw should be represented in your portfolio.
 This should include drawings from observation.
-You should avoid drawing from photographs as they represent another artist's interpretation of a subject.
 Some drawings you might include are those of objects, still lifes, landscapes, self-portraits, or life drawings.